 6) What frustrates you the most about radio and the music industry?

-7) What do you think has had the largest effect on radio?
+7) How do you think social media has affected radio?

+Well, my new challenge is being bi-coastal.
+I said COASTAL.
+I'm spending half my time in NY these days.
 I've got a VO agent.
 I'm sniffing around the local stations to see if anything exciting opens up.
-I'm spending a lot of time with family which is its own challenge.
-I will be incorporating some TV stuff soon and I will continue to produce Café Mocha with YoY o and Loni Love.
+I'm spending a lot of time with family, which is its own challenge.
+I will be incorporating some TV stuff soon and I will continue to produce Café Mocha with MC Lyte and Loni Love.

 How do you see yourself growing in this business?

 I got into this business doing exactly what I wanted to do -- making up funny stuff for morning shows.
 I'm a performer, so I know a part of me is always going to want to perform or write and produce content to be performed.
 My new level of performance is a captive audience called college students.
 They're fun.
 And somebody's got to teach them radio.